 Quality of Sound of the Aftershokz Trekz Titanium Open Ear Headphones

-I am not going to tell you the music on bone conduction headphones is the same quality as something like the Bose SoundSport Wireless Headphones (my current favorites for off-the-bike use, because the sound is simply awesome – but they are not suitable for cycling as they exclude almost all other sound).
+I am not going to tell you the music on bone conduction headphones is the same quality as conventional headphones.
+For example, something like the Bose SoundSport Wireless Headphones.
+These are my current favorites for off-the-bike use, because the sound is simply awesome – but they are not suitable for cycling as they exclude almost all other sound.
 It’s a different technology, and I don’t think it’s reasonable to expect the quality of the music to be quite as good.
 However, thanks to Aftershokz’s Premium Pitch technology, the sound is acceptable.
 Even the bass is good.

 No. 3: WGP Open Ear Wireless Bone Conduction Headphones Bone Conduction Headphones